 - [1] Rule 1.2 was adapted from Lawyer RPC 1.2 with changes to reflect the limited scope of practice authorized by APR 28.
-Otherwise, it applies to LLLTs analogously. - [2] Paragraph (a) was modified from the Lawyer RPC to exclude references to criminal cases, and paragraph (d) was modified from the Lawyer RPC to exclude (and therefore prohibit) a LLLT from discussing with a client the legal consequences of any proposed criminal or fraudulent conduct and assisting a client in determining the validity, scope, meaning, or application of the law with respect to any such conduct.
-In circumstances where a client has engaged or may engage in conduct that the LLLT knows is criminal or fraudulent, the LLLT shall not provide services related to such conduct and shall inform the client that the client should seek the services of a lawyer. - [3] Unlike a lawyer, a LLLT may perform only limited services for a client.
-Before performing any services for a fee, a LLLT must enter into a written contract with the client as required by APR 28(G)(2). - [4] Additional requirements concerning the authorized scope of a LLLT's practice are imposed by APR 28.
-A LLLT must ascertain whether the issue is within the defined practice area for which the LLLT is licensed.
-If not, the LLLT shall not render any legal assistance on the issue and must advise the client to seek the services of a lawyer.
-If the issue does lie within the defined practice area for which the LLLT is licensed, then the LLLT is authorized to render the services that are enumerated in APR 28.
+Otherwise, it applies to LLLTs analogously. - [2] Negotiation on behalf of a client and representation in court are beyond the authorized scope of an LLLT's practice.
+See APR 28(H).
+Accordingly, paragraph (a) was modified from the Lawyer RPC to exclude references to settlements and criminal cases, and paragraph (d) was modified from the Lawyer RPC to exclude (and therefore prohibit) an LLLT from discussing with a client the legal consequences of any proposed criminal or fraudulent conduct and assisting a client in determining the validity, scope, meaning, or application of the law with respect to any such conduct.
+In circumstances where a client has engaged or may engage in conduct that the LLLT knows is criminal or fraudulent, the LLLT shall not provide services related to such conduct and shall inform the client that the client should seek the services of a lawyer. - [3] Unlike a lawyer, an LLLT may perform only limited services for a client.
+Under APR 28G(3), before performing any services for a fee, an LLLT must enter into a written contract with the client, signed by both the client and the LLLT, that includes the following: (a) an explanation of the services to be performed, including a conspicuous statement that the LLLT may not appear or represent the client in court, formal administrative adjudicative proceedings, or other formal dispute resolution process, or negotiate the client's legal rights or responsibilities, unless permitted under GR 24(b); (b) identification of all fees and costs to be charged to the client for the services to be performed; (c) a statement that upon the client's request, the LLLT shall provide to the client any documents submitted by the client to the LLLT; (d) a statement that the LLLT is not a lawyer and may only perform limited legal services (this statement shall be on the first page of the contract in minimum twelve-point bold type print); (e) a statement describing the LLLT's duty to protect the confidentiality of information provided by the client and the LLLT's work product associated with the services sought or provided by the LLLT; (f) a statement that the client has the right to rescind the contract at any time and receive a full refund of unearned fees (this statement shall be conspicuously set forth in the contract); and (g) any other conditions to the LLLT's services that are required by the rules and regulations of the Limited License Legal Technician Board.